Steering Committee and Working Groups

 Standard IV: Support of the Student Experience

-- When considering the transition and success of a diverse group of freshman and transfer students, what programs exist to ensure their integration into the University?
+- When considering the transition and success of a diverse group of first year and transfer students, what programs exist to ensure their integration into the University?
 What planning and assessment tools/measures are used to determine success for these students?

 Standard VI: Planning, Resources, and Institutional Improvement